hex-ci/gulp-useref-plus/README.md

 ## Migration from v2 API

-If you upgrade gulp-useref from v2 without changing your gulpfile, you will get errors like this:
+If you upgrade gulp-useref-plus from v2 without changing your gulpfile, you will get errors like this:

     TypeError: $.useref.assets is not a function